ldelarue/git-next-tag/README.md

 ## Prerequisites

-- The current branch using the Action must have a linear git history
+- The current branch using the Action **MUST** have a linear git history.
 - Before the first start, it is necessary to add a version tag in the git-history consistent with the action configuration.

 Example of command to create a git tag on the first commit of a project: